AllenInstitute/axonal_connectomics/pull_request_template.md

 - [ ] Modified code is covered in tests (currently not required)
 - [ ] PR is based on correct branch (this is likely `develop`)
 - [ ] Code is pep8 compliant
+- [ ] New methods have NumpyDoc compliant docstrings